Summary

 - if it is epilepsy, and if so, what type of epilepsy.

-If you meet certain criteria later on, you will be able to drive again – safely and legally.
+If you meet fitness to drive criteria later on, you will be able to drive again – safely and legally.
 If you do not meet those criteria, your licence may not be renewed, or you may be issued a conditional licence.

 It’s your responsibility to inform the driving authorities about having epilepsy or a seizure.
 In Victoria, this means informing Transport Victoria.